Infertility

 3. Body Fat Matters: If you have some pounds to shed, your desire to conceive should be a real motivator.
 Body fat can produce estrogen, and if your estrogen level is too high, it can throw off your ability to conceive.
 Being too thin is another cause of infertility in women.
 Without enough body fat, you may not ovulate normally, or your uterus may be unable to accept implantation of a fertilized egg.
 If you worry that you’re too thin to conceive, add more healthy calories to your diet lean protein, whole grain foods, and beneficial oils such as olive oil.

-4. Chaste Tree to Restore Progesterone: Chaste tree is sometimes recommended for women having difficulty conceiving.
-Chaste tree extracts, used daily for at least 3 months, have been shown to restore progesterone levels, which may improve female fertility.
-However, more investigation needs to be done before recommendations can be made.
+4. Chaste Tree to Restore Progesterone: Chaste tree is good for women having difficulty conceiving.
+Chaste tree extracts, used daily for at least 3 months, can restore progesterone levels, which may improve female fertility.
+However, more investigation needs for this recommendation.
 OR Take chaste berry each morning at a dose of 175 milligrams in capsule form or 40 drops of tincture.
-This herb, which is said to mimic the effects of the female hormone progesterone, helps regulate the menstrual cycle.
+This herb, mimic the effects of the female hormone progesterone, and helps regulate the menstrual cycle.
 That can make ovulation a bit more predictable.
 Chaste berry also contains substances that strengthen the uterine lining.
 As soon as you think you might be pregnant, stop taking it.

 5. Ginger to Increase Sperm Count: According to reports of research with animals in Saudi Arabia, ginger significantly increased sperm count and motility.
-Ginger is so safe and tasty that if you troubled by a low sperm count or poor sperm motility, do not hesitate to reach for ginger tea, ginger ale, gingerbread and dishes spiced with this tangy herb.
+Ginger is so safe and tasty.
+If you troubled by a low sperm count or poor sperm motility, then try ginger tea, ginger ale, gingerbread and dishes spiced with this tangy herb.

 6. Avoid Physical and Mental Stress: If you’re already making lots of physical demands on your body, it may be less capable of “accepting” the demands of pregnancy.
 In particular, exercising for more than an hour a day can interfere with ovulation.
 If you usually exercise strenuously, take it down a notch.
 Go easy on your work schedule.
 Research shows that women who work at a hectic pace in stressful jobs have trouble getting pregnant.
 Set reasonable work goals, and try to leave office stress behind when you head home.
 Consider meditation or yoga as a way of keeping stress in check.